capitalch/trace-new/notes/tracking.md

 																											15. dbParams entry in DB encrypted
 																											16. Server separate route
 																											18. Generalize toolbar
 																											10. Unique client validation from server
 																											11. Optimized no of connections
 																											12. Organized different function of GraphQL under useAppGraphQL()
 																											13. In created database remove schema public
+14. ag-grid filter for boolean
+																											15. Test database connection disable button and show waiting
 ## Dashboard functionality
 1. No of connections
 2. No of clients ( Active / Inactive)